habib-university/Class-Teams/README.md

 ## How it Works

 The problem is modeled as a directed graph.
 Every student is a node.
 If student A wants to work with student B, B is considered A's _friend_ and the graph contains a green edge from A to B. If student X does not want to work with student Y, Y is considered X's _enemy_ and the graph contains a red edge from X to Y. It is not rare to end up with a vertex pair with a green edge one way and a red edge the other way!
-As the red and green degree of each vertex is typically small, few vertex pairs are connected.
+As the red and green degree of each vertex is typically small, few vertex pairs are directly connected.

 The program tries to partition the vertices into pairs such that no pair contains an enemy.
-It does so by randomly selecting a vertex as _source_ and selecting as _destination_ a friend for whom _source_ is not an enemy.
+It does so by randomly selecting an unpaired vertex as _source_ and selecting as _destination_ a friend for whom _source_ is not an enemy.
 If _destination_ is already part of another pair, a new _destination_ is selected.
-If no such selection is possible, _destination_ is selected from the vertices that are not connected to _source_.
-Once an acceptable _destination_ is found, _source_ and _destination_ are added as a pair to the existing set of pairs.
+If no such selection is possible, _destination_ is selected from the unpaired vertices that are not directly connected to _source_.
+Once an acceptable _destination_ is found, the pair (_source_,  _destination_) is added to the existing set of pairs.
 The set of pairs is called a _pairing_.
-A pairing is scored as the number of friends that are paired in it.
+A pairing is scored in terms of the number of friends that are paired in it.
+A perfect pairing is one in which all pairs consist of friends.

 The above process is repeated several times to maximize the likelihood of a high scoring pairing.
+The highest scoring pairings (there may be multiple) are saved.

 ## Limitations